zainalwan/polish_the_number/README.md

 * [License](#license)

 ## Introduction
 This is a simple program to polish a number.
-The number will displayed as
-follows:
 - Positive number will be displayed as it should be.
 - Negative number will be displayed in parentheses.